Mariners nearing Brendon Donovan trade with Cardinals

 The Seattle Mariners lost October hero Jorge Polanco to the New York Mets earlier in the offseason, causing many fans to wonder how they would address his absence in the lineup.
 Well, they may finally have their answer.
-Following much speculation, the M's are close to completing a three-team trade with the St. Louis Cardinals and Tampa Bay Rays that will net them All-Star utility man Brendan Donovan, per ESPN's Jeff Passan.
+Following much speculation, the Mariners have completed a three-team trade with the St. Louis Cardinals and Tampa Bay Rays that will net them All-Star utility man Brendan Donovan, per ESPN's Jeff Passan.

+Seattle is sending switch-pitcher Jurrangelo Cijntje (No. 91-ranked prospect in baseball) and 2023 first-round draft pick Tai Peete to the Cards, and third baseman Ben Williamson to the Rays, via USA Today's Bob Nightengale.
+Tampa is shipping outfielder Colton Ledbetter and a Comp B pick to St. Louis.

 The 29-year-old German established himself as one of the better contact hitters in the National League over the last couple of seasons, and it appears he will now take that valuable skill to The Emerald City.
 Donovan, who won a Gold Glove during his rookie 2022 campaign, batted .287 with 10 home runs, 50 RBIs and a .775 OPS in 118 games last season.
 Injuries have been an issue in his career, but when healthy, he is a reliable left-handed hitter.